Demystifying Securities Regulation

 With so much securities arbitration going through FINRA, you need an attorney with solid experience with the organization.
 As a FINRA arbitrator and judge for over 20 years, Mr. Hilbert has seen all sides of FINRA arbitration matters.

-He has worked for claimants, respondents and as an arbitrator in countless cases throughout his career.
+He has worked for claimants and respondents and has served as an arbitrator in countless cases throughout his career.
 Mr. Hilbert is also an arbitrator for The Federal Bar in Denver and serves as a mediator, CBOE and arbitrator for the National Futures Association.
 He uses this experience to provide comprehensive, diligent, knowledgeable representation from litigation to arbitration.

 Contact A Denver Securities Litigation And Arbitration Lawyer

-To learn more about how to handle securities disputes, contact our Colorado firm by calling 303-927-0142.
+To learn more about how to handle securities disputes, contact us in Colorado by calling 303-927-0142.
 You can also request an appointment using our online contact form.